mikeraab/docker101/Participant-Guide.md

 > *Notice how you can Stop and Remove the container, directly from the UI.*

-Stop and Remove the container:
+Stop and Remove the container using the Buttons in the UI:

 <img src=images/008-stop-container.png />
 ***